CzechsMix/resume/README.md

 # Webpage Resume for Sam Ferree

-This is still a work in progress...
+This is still a work in progress, but you can view it [here](http://fullstackstoic.com/resume/)